dgoedkoop/joinmultiplelines/Readme.md

 Testing
 -------

-I've developed this plugin up to version 0.2 for use during an internship, where we sometimes wanted to merge many hundreds of short line segments into one continuous line feature.
-That version, in combination with QGis 1.8, has thus been tested quite intensively.
-This is an adaptation for QGis 2.0.

 A test project / layer has been supplied to experiment with and see the characteristics of the plugin.

-This plugin is different from the "Join Lines" plugin that already exists.
-That plugin can handle only two lines at once, and needs a common vertex or intersection.
-This plugin can handle any number of lines and can handle situations where lines have a common vertex or not, but with intersecting lines it will produce an invalid geometry.

 Version history
 ---------------